Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-M9j9Bys_r_U.md

 # [November 24th, 2020 Livestream](../2020-11-24.md)
 ## Q&A: Does the Engine update include the waterfall graphics update?
 https://www.youtube.com/watch?v=M9j9Bys_r_U
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: Will Ben's water system be included?](./yt-FqnM4ASr440.md) [https://www.youtube.com/watch?v=FqnM4ASr440](https://www.youtube.com/watch?v=FqnM4ASr440)
+This question was possibly duplicated with a more recent answer: [June 22nd, 2021 Livestream Q&A: What about river physics, textures- any updates on that any time soon?](./yt-ZPyYBY3IW00.md) [https://www.youtube.com/watch?v=ZPyYBY3IW00](https://www.youtube.com/watch?v=ZPyYBY3IW00)

 ### Topics